Cromlix House

-Cromlix is a five star country house hotel near Kinbuck, Stirlingshire, Scotland.
-It was constructed as a Victorian mansion, then first operated as a hotel from the early 1980 to 2012 when it closed suddenly.
+Cromlix is a hotel near Kinbuck, Stirlingshire, Scotland.
+It was originally constructed as a Victorian mansion, then first operated as a hotel from the early 1980s to 2012.

 It was bought by tennis player Andy Murray and the hotel re-opened in April 2014, being managed by ICMI management group until December 2022.
-The hotel was brought back into self-management from January 2023 and was totally refurbished, with upgrades to all bedrooms, bathrooms and common areas of the hotel.
+The hotel was brought into self-management from January 2023 by the Murrays and was refurbished.